 "Build to Rent" (BTR) refers to purpose built residential accommodation and associated amenities built specifically for long term rental that is managed and serviced in an institutional manner by an institutional landlord.
-Recent emerging trends would indicate that the dominance of BTR in large schemes can be to the detriment of the build to sell units.
+Recent emerging trends would indicate that the dominance of BTR in large schemes can be to the detriment of standard designed apartment units.
 Dublin City Council will consider "Built to Rent" developments in specific locations as follows:

-- Within the Inner City (i.e. within the canal ring). - Within 500m walking distance of a high employment area i.e. more than 500 employees per hectare. - Within 500m of major public transport interchanges (e.g. Connolly Station, Tara Street Station and Heuston Station), and within identified Strategic Development Regenerations Zones.
+- Within 500 metre walking distance of significant employment locations. - Within 500m of major public transport interchanges (e.g. Connolly Station, Tara Street Station and Heuston Station), and within identified Strategic Development Regenerations Areas.

 There will be a general presumption against large scale residential developments (in excess of 100 units) which comprise of 100% BTR typology.
-To ensure a sustainable mix of tenure and long term sustainable communities, minimum of 40 % of standard build to sell apartments will be required in such instances.
+To ensure a sustainable mix of tenure and long-term sustainable communities, a minimum of 60% of standard designed apartments will be required in such instances.